 Change is a step-by-step linear process that builds on what happened in the past.
 Transformation is much more radical.
 It implies that you are making a fundamental change and that you are changing something or someone at the core.
 It involves shifting from one state of being to another - like the caterpillar becoming a butterfly.

-Increasingly leaders are recognising that changing processes and systems are not enough and are using their people focus skills to connect with people and to take them on the emotional journey that change and transformation requires.
-But this change starts with themselves, and they need to be willing to go on a personal journey of development so that they are fit to lead.
+Increasingly, leaders are recognising that changing processes and systems are not enough and are using their people focus skills to connect with people and to take them on the emotional journey that change and transformation requires.
+This change starts with themselves, however, and they need to be willing to go on a personal journey of development so that they are fit to lead.

 Transformational leaders are self-aware, have humility and are comfortable in their own skin.
 They see themselves as a work-in progress, they are willing to learn and grow and they follow these new rules to lead people through change.